Skip to main content

 image-20231221-193401.png

-You’ll need to select the .qgfarea in the plan view before filling the grid.
+You’ll need to select the .qgfarea in the plan view before filling the grid if an predefined area is being used.

 1. Once the grid is filled, export it to create the ASCII file.
 Make sure you have the proper configuration for the export: Lat(DD.dddd), Long(DD.dddd), Height(X.xxxx)